wireapp/wire-docs/src/how-to/install/ansible-VMs.md

 - `values/coturn/prod-secrets.example.yaml` - This contains a secret for the coturn service.
 - `values/kube-prometheus-stack/prod-secrets.example.yaml` - This contains secret for Prometheus in kube-prometheus-stack.
 Only applicable when deploying the `kube-prometheus-stack` helm chart with `auth` enabled for prometheus.

-Read more secrets management at [Secrets Overview for Wire Deployments](secrets-overview.md).

 ## Deploying Kubernetes and stateful services

 In order to deploy all mentioned services, run: